Skip to Content

 More than 90 percent of visitors to this ice-and-glacier-dominated park in southeastern Alaska arrive on cruises.
 Glacier Bay cruises travel around the bay, but rarely stop.
 Yet, this is the easiest way to enjoy the majestic landscapes of Glacier Bay and the variety of Alaskan wildlife that calls them home.

-On a cruise to Icy Strait Point and Glacier Bay National Park, there’s a good chance you’ll see a pod of killer whales.
+On a boat tour of Glacier Bay National Park, there’s a good chance you’ll see a pod of killer whales.
 Other commonly seen high-profile animals include bald eagles, sea otters, mountain goats, Alaskan brown bears and minke whales.

 Alternatively, with some more effort, you can also go on kayaking trips in Glacier Bay for a potentially unforgettable closer look at the Glacier Bay killer whales.